Habib-allah/knapsack-problem-Angular-WebApp/README.md

-# A knapsack problem implementation:
+# A knapsack problem implementation using Dynamic programming:
     Here you can find a live demo: *Tomorrow if i have time :p*